 Practically, you better prepare lentils with chia seeds, instead of rice.
-They’re high in methionine and also chia seeds are a complete protein!
-Chia seeds contain all 9 essential amino acids.
+They’re high in methionine.
+Also, chia seeds are a complete protein!
+They contain all 9 essential amino acids.
 Furthermore, chia seeds are among the best plant-based sources of omega-3s.
 Omega-3s are vital for good metabolism and even for building muscle mass!

 Lentils are particularly high in lysine.
 Lysine is also an essential amino acid.
 Hence, lysine is necessary for muscle growth and good metabolism.
 We need about 30 mg of lysine per kg of body weight.
 Hence, a 70 kg person needs about 2.1g of lysine a day.

 Lentils are an excellent source of lysine.
 Just 100g of cooked lentils contain about 0.81g of lysine.
 On the contrary, most cereals are pretty low in lysine.
 Therefore, eating lentils with rice, or whole-grain bread creates complete protein, promoting muscle growth and improving metabolism!

 Most noteworthy, protein in lentils is easily digestible.
 Analytically, protein digestibility for green lentils is 87.9 and for split red lentils is 90.6.
 For comparison, casein which is a high-quality protein of milk has digestibility of 96.59.
 Most plant-based proteins have a much lower digestibility score, such as 70.